open-contracting/ocds-kibana-manual-en/docs/C1/Seccion1.md

 In addition to regular fields, the OCDS schema defines some fields that can only be used in certain sections, e.g. *titles* and *descriptions* of tenders, awards and contracts.
 In some cases, publishers may require fields that are not provided by the core schema; an **extension** allows defining new fields that can be used in these cases.
 A list of available extensions is available [here](http://standard.open-contracting.org/latest/en/extensions); if no existing extension addresses a publisher's needs, the publisher is encouraged to collaborate on the creation of a new community extension.

-Another concept worth mentioning is that of codelists.
-Codelists are sets of case sensitive  strings with associated labels, available in each language OCDS has been translated into.
+Another concept worth mentioning is codelists.
+Codelists are sets of case sensitive strings with associated labels, available in several languages.
 Publishers should use codelist values whenever possible to map their existing classification systems; if needed, detail fields can be used to provide more detailed classification information.
 There are two types of codelists:

 * **Closed codelists** are fixed sets of values.
 If a field is associated with a closed codelist, it should only accept an option from the published list.
 * **Open codelists** are sets of recommended values.
 If a field is associated with an open codelist, it accepts options from the list but also other values.